redis/redis-doc/topics/cluster-spec.md

 * State: the state of the cluster from the point of view of the sender (down or ok).
 * The master node ID, if this is a slave.

 Ping and pong packets contain a gossip section.
 This section offers to the receiver a view about what the sender node thinks about other nodes in the cluster.
-The gossip section only contains informations about a few random nodes among the known nodes set of the sender.
+The gossip section only contains information about a few random nodes among the known nodes set of the sender.

 For every node added in the gossip section the following fields are reported: